Dimash Qudaibergen: 2023: Stranger tour in Yerevan, Antalya, Malaysia, Hong Kong

 The tour continued in Yerevan, Armenia on 29 April 2023, at Karen Demirchyan Complex, and in Antalya, Turkey on 6 May 2023 at Expo 2016 congress building.

 Dimash made his Southeast Asian debut concert at Kuala Lumpur, Malaysia on 24 June 2023, at Axiata Arena.

 In a concert in Hong Kong on 23 December, he premiered two songs to the surprise of his audience, "Smoke" and "When I've Got You".

 2024: Stranger tour continues in Budapest, Istanbul, Astana, Prague, Düsseldorf

 In 2024, Dimash held solo concerts at Budapest, Hungary on 4 May 2024 at the Laszlo Pappa Sports Arena and at Istanbul, Turkey on 24 May 2024 at the Beşiktaş stadium, on the occasion of his 30th birthday.
 Dimash continued his Stranger tour with a two-day concert on 13 and 14 September 2024 at Astana Arena, Kazakhstan.
 He held concerts in Prague, Czech Republic on 22 November 2024 at the Sportovní hala Fortuna and Düsseldorf, Germany on 24 November 2024 at the PSD Bank Dome.

+He also debuted as a judge on the International classical music competition Virtuosos Visegrad 4+.

+2025: Stranger tour in New York, Mexico, Barcelona, London, Berlin, Riga

+In 2025, Dimash held solo concerts at New York (Madison Square Garden) on 5 October 2025, Mexico City on 8 October 2025 (Auditorio Nacional) and 10 October 2025 (Palacio De Los Deportes).
+He continued the tour at Barcelona (Olimpic Arena Badalona 8 November), London (OVO Arena Wembley 12 November 2025) and Berlin (Max-Schmeling-Halle 14 November 2025).
+The last Stranger concert was at Riga, Latvia (Xiaomi Area) on 12 December 2025.

+On 5 April 2025, he performed at the Turksoy 2025 Cultural Capital Opening Ceremony concert (Aktau, Kazakhstan).

+On 2 June 2025, He performed 'Adagio' with Lara Fabian at her concert in London.

+He also performed on 6 July 2025 at the second anniversary of the Ho Guom Theatre, Hanoi, Vietnam with Placido Domingo, Kristine Opolais and the Sun Symphony Orchestra.

+Dimash was invited to perform at 4th Meikin Asia International Festival of Popular Music Performers on the 22 and 23 July 2025 where he was presented an award 'People's Artist of Kyrgyzstan' by President Sadyr Zhaparov.

+He then performed at the Nalati Music Festival on 10 August 2025.

+Despite a busy year, Dimash had three "D & Dears" fan meetings; Almaty (26 May 2025), Barcelona (1 June 2025) and London (4 June 2025).

+2025 was also Dimash's second year as a judge on the International classical music competition Virtuosos, notably the 10th Jubilee season of the program.

+The United Nations' International Organization for Migration (IOM) appointed Dimash Qudaibergen as a Global Goodwill Ambassador during its annual Council session in Geneva.